IBM-Cloud/iks-ingress-controller/README.md

 ```

 ## Step 2: Deploying the Ingress controller
-1. Disable any Ingress controllers that are currently running in the cluster.
+1. Disable any Ingress controllers that are currently running in the cluster, such as Ingress application load balancers (ALBs).
 ```
 ibmcloud ks ingress alb disable -c <cluster> --alb <alb-id>
 ```

-2. Check that the Ingress controller is disabled.
+2. Check that the ALBs are disabled.
 This might take a few minutes.
 ```
 ibmcloud ks ingress alb get -c <cluster> --alb <alb-id>
 ```